lebao3105/libtextworker/docs/usage/gettheright.md

 | wxPython | Get from Pypi - it may take you time installing dependencies + compiling | Win32 API, Cocoa, Gtk, Qt | People who want a more powerful application    | Takes time to install (not at all) + no theming support |

 Notes:

 * About Tk(inter)'s ugly UI: many people hate it - you can search the internet about it, and I don't know how to explain how and why.
-Additionally, you can get many modern themes around GitHub!
+Fortunately, you can get many modern themes around GitHub!
 Even a workaround for the native Gtk look for Tkinter/Tk has been started years ago.
 Only one word before we continue: use Tkinter.ttk as much as possible, because ttk widgets are "colored" - better than the default Tkinter one.

-* About wxPython installation: if Pypi can't find a wheel (it like .msi or .deb - something like that) for your machine, it will start building one.
+* About wxPython installation: if Pypi can't find a wheel (it's something like .msi or .deb) for your machine, it will start building one.
 This is a normal behaviour, but we have to look for the dependencies wxPython needs.

 ## What about libtextworker?